wrinkledeth/randcast_contracts/design.md

 node join

-- [ ] Reblance Group: Implement later!
+- [ ] Reblance Group: Implement later?
 (need explanation of how this works)

 find or create target group